SmalkiGroove/heroes-expansion/doc/SKILLS.md

 ### GOVERNANCE
 - __Estates__ : Hero contributes 250 gold pieces per day to your cause.
-- __Geology__ : The hero finds more gold and resources on the map.
+- __Geology__ : The hero finds more gold and resources on the map and gain 1 Ore per day.
-- __Industry__ : The hero doubles the production of sawmills, ore pits, alchemist labs, sulfur deposits, crystal caverns, gem and any other mines when standing at their entrance at the start of the day.
+- __Industry__ : Doubles the production of sawmills, ore pits, alchemist labs, sulfur deposits, crystal caverns, gem and any other mines which are in a 30 tiles radius from the hero at the start of the day.
-- __Gear Up__ : The hero obtains a minor artifact of his or her faction set.
+- __Gear Up__ : The hero obtains a random minor artifact from his or her faction set or a neutral set.
+At the start of each week, gain 250 golds per minor artifact equipped.
-- __Heroes Legacy__ : The hero obtains a major artifact of his or her faction set.
+- __Heroes Legacy__ : The hero obtains a random major artifact from his or her faction set or a neutral set.
+At the start of each week, gain 250 golds per major artifact equipped.
-- __Mythology__ : The hero obtains a relic artifact of his or her faction set.
+- __Mythology__ : The hero obtains a random relic artifact from his or her faction set or a neutral set.
+At the start of each week, gain 250 golds per relic artifact equipped.

 ### LOGISTICS
-- __Pathfinding__ : Reduces penalty for moving through rough terrain by 50%.
+- __Pathfinding__ : Reduce movement penalty for moving through rough terrain by 50%.
+Neutral towns on the map are revealed.
+If they are already revealed, increase the vision radius around them.
-- __Scouting__ : Hero receives +4 to his range of view and gets an ability to see precise number of creatures in neutral troops, in enemy armies, towns and garrisons within his range of view.
+- __Scouting__ : Hero receives +6 to his or her vision range and gets an ability to see precise number of creatures in neutral troops, in enemy armies, towns and garrisons within his range of view.
 - __Snatch__ : The hero spends no movement points to pick up resources, access buildings or boats and other similar actions.
-- __Recruitment__ : Increases weekly growth of 1st, 2nd and 3rd level creatures by +3, +2 and +1 respectively.
-Hero must be stationed within the friendly town on the last day of the week for effect to take place.
+- __Recruitment__ : Doubles the Logistics bonus to weekly production of tier 1, 2 and 3 creatures.
-- __Spoils of War__ : After every combat won, the hero earns a certain amount of money and resources, in proportion to the hiring costs of all killed enemy creatures.
+- __Spoils of War__ : After every combat won, the hero earns a certain amount of golds and resources, in proportion to the hiring costs of all killed enemy creatures.
+Every 10 victories, also gains a random minor artifact.
-- __Warpath__ : The hero gets additional movement points for every victory on the map.
+- __Warpath__ : The hero gets 750 additional movement points for every victory on the map.

 ### WARFARE
 - __Ballistics__ : Allows manual control of the Ballista.
 Restores the Ballista after the battle if it was destroyed.